Google accused of failing to comply with EU shopping ruling by rivals

 "One year on, both services that existed before the remedy and services that are new to comparison shopping are participating successfully," he said.

-The commission said it said it's actively monitoring the situation and was in close communication with those most directly affected.
+The commission said it's actively monitoring the situation and is in close communication with those most directly affected.
 "We have not yet taken a position on whether Google has complied with our decision," the commission spokesman said.
 "And since we haven't done so, this obviously remains an open question."

 Taking It to Extremes: Mix insane situations -- erupting volcanoes, nuclear meltdowns, 30-foot waves -- with everyday tech.
 Here's what happens.